 - Below is information for proper cable care and handling.
 Cable material type and length can be found online in the sensor description page. - 1.
-Avoid stress and movement on cable to avoid damage.
+Avoid adding stress and moving both the cable and strain relief to avoid damage.

 2. Properly secure sensor cable to limit cable movement influence.